-Just as with socks it’s best to avoid cotton clothing which can get damp and stay that way, instead opt for synthetic material that will be more breathable and comfortable on the trail.
+Just as with socks, it’s best to avoid cotton clothing that can get damp and stay that way, instead opt for a synthetic material that will be more breathable and comfortable on the trail.

 Also layering is important when hiking as it allows you to adjust for the weather.
 When you start your hike in the morning you will appreciate the extra layers and warmth, but when the afternoon sun starts to beat down you will want to be able to shed some layers to stay cool.

 Keep in mind that you will be freshest when first starting out on your hike and even though it might be tempting to charge up those hills at breakneck speed you will regret it towards the end of the hike.

 Instead pick a comfortable steady pace when hiking, that away you will have the energy and stamina to complete the entire trail comfortably.

 One of the great aspects of hiking is that it can bring people together under a common goal of completing the trail.
 So keep in mind it’s always more fun hiking with other people and groups.

 Look for clubs and groups in your area that you can participate in, you just might find some great friends.

 A great free website that I used to find local people interested in hiking that I could go on hikes with is the website MeetUp.
 I was able to join a hiking group on the website (they also have an app too) and went on a hike in my local area with the group within the week.

 Always Use the Motto “Leave No Trace” When Hiking